atakanaltok/awesome-useful-websites/README.md

 * https://alternativeto.net/ - Best alternatives of popular softwares
 * https://www.electronjs.org/ - Build cross-platform desktop apps with JavaScript, HTML, and CSS
 * https://localstack.cloud/ - Develop and test your cloud and serverless apps offline
+* https://markwhen.com/ - Markwhen is a text-to-timeline tool.
+You write markdown-ish text and it gets converted into a nice looking cascading timeline

 ### Linters